Fire Safety Best Practices in the Workplace

 6. Electrical wirings and fixtures should be kept in order.
 Avoid using too many electronics in one socket and minimise the use of adapters to eliminate the hazard of faulty electrical connections.

 7. Prepare a list of all emergency contact numbers and make it accessible to everyone in the office.

 8. Conduct fire safety drills for all employees.
 Knowing how to use a fire extinguisher is crucial in the workforce.
-Make sure workers are able to identify the different types of fire extinguishers and are able to function it properly through the training provided.
+Make sure workers are able to identify the different types of fire extinguishers and are able to function properly through the training provided.

 Responding to Fire

-Having a fire plan in the workplace that focuses Fire Safety Best Practices is a priority in any business.
+Having a fire plan in the workplace that focuses on Fire Safety Best Practices is a priority in any business.
 This involves the procedures once a fire occurs, fighting the fire and evacuating the area.

 Evacuate the Building

 The first thing to do when a fire occurs is to make sure employees can get out of the building safely.
 An evacuation plan has to be set out for every employee to familiarise and practice through a fire drill.
-Every department should be oriented about their specific route towards the fire exit.
+Every department should be oriented about its specific route towards the fire exit.
 When you happen to discover the fire first, use this step-by-step guide in responding efficiently: